blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 A retrofit [downtime prevention](https://blues.com/downtime-prevention/) pack for commercial rooftop HVAC units.
 A handful of inexpensive sensors and a Blues [Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) turn an ordinary rooftop unit into a remotely-monitored, predictively-maintained asset — catching refrigerant loss, short-cycling, and clogged filters *before* the unit fails and a tenant loses cooling.

-**What you'll have when you're done:** a weatherproof, line-powered sidecar bolted to a rooftop RTU that samples four sensors every minute, runs three failure-mode checks locally, and pages your on-call queue within ~60 s of a threshold trip — over cellular, with no site IT involvement and no RTU modification.
-Hourly summaries land in a separate Notefile for trending and analytics.
-Operators can re-tune thresholds in the field via Notehub environment variables without re-flashing firmware.
+**What you'll have when you're done:** a weatherproof, line-powered sidecar bolted to a commercial rooftop air-conditioning unit that samples four sensors every minute, runs three failure-mode checks locally, and pages your on-call queue within ~60 s of a threshold trip — over cellular, with no site IT involvement and no modification to the unit itself.
+Hourly summaries are emitted on a separate event stream for trending and analytics.
+Operators can re-tune thresholds in the field from the cloud, with no firmware changes required.

 ## 1. Project Overview